Jeanne-Mance–Viger

-Jeanne-Mance–Viger is a provincial electoral district in the Montreal region of Quebec, Canada that elects members to the National Assembly of Quebec.
+Jeanne-Mance–Viger is a provincial electoral district in the Montreal region of Quebec, Canada that elects one member to the National Assembly of Quebec.
 It corresponds exactly to the territory of the Saint-Léonard borough of the city of Montreal.
 The current MNA is Filomenna Rotiroti who was first elected in 2008.

 It was created for the 2003 election from Jeanne-Mance and part of Viger and has remained a Liberal stronghold ever since.
 It is the safest Liberal electoral district in Montreal's east end.

-In the change from the 2001 to the 2011 electoral map, its territory was unchanged.
+Its territory has remained unchanged from its creation back in 2001.
 It borders the electoral districts of Viau to west, Anjou-Louis Riel to the east and southeast, Rosemont to the southwest, and Bourassa-Sauve to the north.

 It was named for Jeanne Mance and jointly for Denis-Benjamin Viger and Jacques Viger (1787–1858).